2. Using this Manual

 If not using Dirac Processor Standalone, skip this section.

-Dirac Processor Standalone provides desktop-level Room Correction by Dirac for Windows 10 devices.
+The Dirac Processor Standalone provides desktop-level audio correction by Dirac for Windows 10 devices.

-You can download Processor Standalone here (1.4.x).
+You can download Dirac Live and Dirac Processor Standalone application here.
 Make sure that your computer is connected to the internet for licensing purposes.